-When selecting TMs for projects with workflow, the user can decide whether the same translation memories should be selected for all of the project's workflow steps, or whether each workflow step should have its own TM setup.
+When selecting TMs for projects with workflow, you can decide whether the same translation memories should be selected for all of the project's workflow steps, or whether each workflow step should have its own TM setup.

-If you are using proofreading on regular basis, it is recommended to:
+If you are using proofreading on regular basis, we recommended to: